weicheng2138/flickr-extension/readme.md

 # Flickr Extension

-Helps you download high quality images from Flickr.
+Helps you download the highest quality images from Flickr.

 ## Installation